 “Wow.”
 Lupin said, eyeing the various drawings and notes in the Tale of Three.
 One drawing by Volare featured a rough design of the city on Vol, another tallied all the residents.
 Just as the Verido was reaching for another letter, the wind rose again…

 “Sail’s UP UP UP!”
-Eka bellowed, running to the foredeck to raise the headsail, then tied off the line and ran amidships to raise the other two sails.
+Eka bellowed, running to the foredeck to raise the headsail, then tied off the line and ran amidships to raise the other sail.
 Tarka started to shift forward, and as the wind continued to rise its twin keels cut through the dunes, sending sand flurries all above deck.

 Lupin hurried and put the book away to avoid getting sand lodged between its pages, but the wind caught one of the letters and sent it flying.
 Eka was there to catch it, and handed the sheet over to Lupin.
 The Verido smiled back, and secured the pile together, and put it away inside.
 Now, it was time to focus on sailing again.